 If a pupil absconds from the school or a staff member, the pupil will be followed at a distance which does not provoke the pupil to run (putting themselves in a less safe situation) but which enables the staff member to retain sight of the pupil at all times.
 The staff member must report the absconding to the Head Teacher or a member of the SLT and follow directions given.
-If the staff member loses sight of the pupil, then the Head Teacher/member of SLT will phone 999 to report them as missing and they will inform parents or carers.
+Parents/Carers will be informed.
+The school will contact the police if a parent/carer requests us to do so or if the school recognises that the pupil is particularly vulnerable, in accordance with their individual risk assessment.

-10. Post incident Support
+9. Post incident Support

 We recognise that, following a behavioural incident, pupils and staff may need time and space to be able to be calm and reflective.
 An appropriate staff member, or Head Teacher, will discuss the incident with the pupil at a time when the pupil has calmed sufficiently to ensure that the discussion itself does not create a situation of re-escalation.
 School staff are aware that other pupils may witness incidents that cause them to be upset and they will also be offered support.
 During post incident support the voice of the pupil will be listened to in order to inform understanding and outcomes.
+A restorative approach to all incidents will enable those who have been harmed to convey the impact of the harm to those responsible, and for those responsible to acknowledge this impact and take steps to put it right.

-11. Behaviour Tracking
+10. Behaviour Tracking

 The behavioural progress for each pupil will be tracked to provide a measure for current behaviour and to allow evaluation of interventions, monitoring of improvement, as well as enabling staff to develop effective and consistent interventions.
-Robust measures are in place to track, record and monitor behaviour utilising the school's MIS, the school's information management system.
+Robust measures are in place to track, record and monitor behaviour utilising SchoolPod, the school's information management system.
+Staff are provided with regular analysis of behaviours and incidents by the senior leadership team.

-12. Sanctions and Reprimands
+11. Sanctions and Reprimands

 This school prioritises rewarding positive behaviour as opposed to sanctioning poor behaviour.
-Consequences for poor or inappropriate behaviour will be personalised for each student but may include:
+Consequences for poor or inappropriate behaviour will be personalised for each pupil but may include:

-Restorative action
+- Restorative action

 - Keyworker meeting

-- Meeting with Head Teacher or Assistant Head (Behaviour)
+- Meeting with Head Teacher

 - Withdrawal of privileges

 - Temporary change to timetable

 - Phone call/meeting with parents/carers and other professionals

 - Suspension (see separate school policy)